michaelfaerber/CCR/README.md

 ## Experiments

-We implemented basic experiments based on 20 citation contexts and associated cited papers.
+We implemented basic experiments based on 200 citation contexts and associated cited papers, leading to around 66,000 annotated sentence pairs.

 Approach:
 1. Extracting the representation of citation context and all the cited sentences from a pre-trained language model, e.g.: BERT, DistilBERT, RoBERTa.